Lectures on LHC Physics: Higgs physics

 Again, we can make a list of \underline{signatures} which work more or less well in connection to weak boson fusion production.
-These channels are also included in the summary plot by ATLAS, shown in Figure~\ref{fig:higgs_sig}. \begin{itemize} \item[] $qqH, H\rightarrow b\bar{b}$ is problematic because of large QCD backgrounds and because of the trigger in ATLAS.
+These channels are also included in the summary plot by ATLAS, shown in Figure~\ref{fig:higgs_sig}. \begin{itemize} \item[--] $qq \to qqH, H\rightarrow b\bar{b}$ is problematic because of large QCD backgrounds and because of the trigger in ATLAS.
+The signal--to--background ratio is not quite as bad as in the gluon fusion case, but still not encouraging.
 The most worrisome background is overlapping events, one producing the two tagging jets and the other one two bottom jets.
-This overlapping scattering gives a non-trivial structure to the background events, so a brute force side-bin analysis will not work. \item[] $qqH, H\rightarrow\tau\tau$ can be a discovery channel for a light Higgs boson with $m_H\lesssim 130$~GeV.
-The approximate mass reconstruction might be as good as $\sim 5$~GeV.
+This overlapping scattering gives a non--trivial structure to the background events, so a brute force side-bin analysis will not work. \item[--] $qq \to qqH, H\rightarrow\tau^+\tau^-$ had the potential to be a discovery channel for a light Higgs boson with $m_H\lesssim 130$~GeV, at least for an LHC energy of 14~TeV.
+The 2012 run at 8~TeV gives us the opportunity to at least see a small Higgs signal.
+In early analyses we can limit ourselves to only one jet recoiling against the Higgs, to increase the sensitivity.
+Eventually, the approximate mass reconstruction might be as good as $\sim 5$~GeV, because we can measure the peak position of a Gaussian distribution with a precision of $\Gamma_\text{detector}/\sqrt{S}$.
 This channel is particularly useful in scenarios beyond the Standard Model, like its minimal supersymmetric extension.
-It guarantees the discovery of one Higgs boson over the entire supersymmetric parameter space without a dedicated SUSY search. \item[] $qqH, H\rightarrow\gamma\gamma$ should be compatible with $gg\rightarrow H \rightarrow \gamma\gamma$ with its smaller rate but improved background suppression.
-It is included in inclusive $H \to \gamma\gamma$ analyses, and for neural net analyses zooming in on large Higgs transverse momenta it will dominate the inclusive analysis. \item[] $qqH, H\rightarrow Z\gamma$ is difficult due to a too small event rate and no apparent experimental advantages. \item[] $qqH, H\rightarrow WW$ is a \underline{discovery channel} for $m_H\gtrsim 135$~GeV.
-In contrast to $gg \rightarrow H \rightarrow WW$ it also works for off-shell $W$ decays, \ie for Higgs masses below 150~GeV.
-This is where a multitude of background rejection cuts and a better signal-to-background ratio win over the large rate in gluon fusion. \item[] $qqH, H\rightarrow ZZ$ is likely to work in spite of the smaller rate compared to gluon fusion.
-It might even be possible with one hadronic $Z$ decay, but there are not many detailed studies available. \item[] $qqH, H\rightarrow$~invisible is the only discovery channel for an invisible Higgs which really works at the LHC.
-It relies on the pure tagging-jet signature, which means it is seriously hard and requires a very good understanding of the detector and of QCD effects. \end{itemize}
+It guaranteed the discovery of one Higgs boson over the entire supersymmetric parameter space without a dedicated SUSY search.